adriannafowler/wet-your-plants/journals/deon_nguyen.md

 that way when we do our fetches with process.env.VITE_APP_API_HOST that way when we go to deploy we only have to change the local host in our .env once and it will apply throughtout the entire react application avoiding to having to change it everywhere

 also need the keys file and also had to comment out everything that included acl.py imports didnt allow me to test anything since i didnt have the key file

+created the homepage using material ui as a styling this has lots of cool features which allows me to simply create featured post and signin and signup buttons and images attached to them

+routed everything to the home page so that the homepage is interactive.

+cleaned up the project going through and clearing any console.logs and //

+worked on the readme.md with jason